 Why I Started Garden Up Green

-Garden Up Green began in 2014 focused on sharing simple gardening advice I learned from my Italian grandmother.
+Garden Up Green began in 2014 when we lived on our farm, focusing on uncomplicated gardening advice I learned from my Italian grandmother.

-She was a sweet lady who raised her family during the depression and gardened into her 90’s.
-She taught me how to garden, cook and do all sorts of things.
-I wanted to share this goodness with others so I started this blog.
+Grandma was a sweet lady who raised her family during the depression and gardened into her 90’s.

 A Green lifestyle offers many things…

 The blog offers a sense of green living that goes beyond the garden.
-You’ll find helpful DIY projects that are easy to duplicate, compliment gardening and fun for the home.
-You can even create with me at one of our Make and Take Workshops.
+You’ll find helpful DIY projects that are easy to duplicate, compliment gardening and simple living.

 Robert and I embrace life through faith, a positive attitude and by working hard.
-Our life in the countryside really is great.
+Our life in the countryside is peaceful.

 1 Thessaloians 4:11-12